-The CKIA Airport Emergency Plan was revised to add the functions of the Airport Operations Command Centre as well as update relevant changes to the organizational structure of the CIAA.
+The CKIA Airport Emergency Plan was revised to accommodate a new page numbering system which makes it easier to keep each section individually up to date.
+Changes to the organizational structure of the CIAA also required updating titles and roles.
 The CKIA Mass Evacuation Procedures were also incorporated into the manual at this time.